01_Prerequisites

 trinomial: a polynomial containing three terms

-The highest power of the variable that occurs in the polynomial is called the degree
+The highest power of the variable that occurs in the polynomial is called the degree of a polynomial.
+The leading term is the term with the highest power, and its coefficient is called the leading coefficient

 1.5 Factoring Polynomials